wmde/wbaas-deploy/doc/local-dev-env.md

 ## minikube cluster

-Install minikube (https://minikube.sigs.k8s.io/docs/start/), and start a local kuberenetes (k8s) cluster for the wbaas project.
+Install minikube (https://minikube.sigs.k8s.io/docs/start/), and start a local kubernetes (k8s) cluster for the wbaas project.

 **IMPORTANT: make sure you are NOT connected to the WMDE VPN when starting the minikube cluster**.